521314/py-faster-rcnn-with-new-dataset/README.md

 cd $Faster-RCNN-Root/data

-ln -s $VOCdevkit $YOUR/DATA/DIRECTORY/VOCdevkit
+ln -s $YOUR/DATA/DIRECTORY/VOCdevkit VOCdevkit2007

 #### Step 4: Prepare your own dataset

-This is the most important step, and you should modify multiple files in side $Faster-RCNN-Root/lib
+This is the most important step, and you should modify multiple files in side $Faster-RCNN-Root/lib.

+(1) Transform your data into the format of VOC2007.
+The pascal voc 2007 dataset are composed of three folders: ImageSets, JPEGImages, Annotations.
+You should build your own dataset like this.
+The annotations file should be ".xml" format.